Long black

-A long black is a style of coffee commonly found in Australia and New Zealand, made by pouring a double shot of espresso into hot water.
-It is similar to an americano, in which hot water is poured into one shot of espresso.
+Long black is a style of coffee commonly found in Australia and New Zealand, introduced in the 1950s and 1960s made by pouring a double shot of espresso into hot water.
+It is similar to an americano, which uses hot water and one shot of espresso.
+However, unlike the long black, the Americano is made by pouring the hot water into the espresso, instead of the other way round.

-Typically about 100–120 millilitres (3.5–4 ounces) of water is used but the measurement is considered to be flexible to individual taste.
-The smaller volume of water compared to an Americano is responsible for its stronger taste.
+Typically about 100–120 millilitres (4 ounces) of water is used, but the measurement is amenable to individual taste.
+The smaller ratio of water compared to an Americano gives it a stronger taste.
 Both retain the crema when brewed properly, though in the long black the crema will be more pronounced.